Phononic heat conductance of gold atomic contacts: Coherent versus incoherent transport: Results

 Let us justify the choice of $T_\text{fix}=100$~K in MD@$T_\text{fix}$-LB for the approximation of the thermal conductance with temperature-independent force constants.
 MD@$T$-LB in Fig.~\ref{fig:results1} shows that the thermal conductance is well saturated at this temperature, particularly for long chains.
 Hence, $T_\text{fix}=100$~K allows us to identify crucial temperature-dependent changes in force constants by comparison of MD@$T$-LB and MD@100K-LB.
 Results of classical NEMD are only valid at high enough temperatures $T\gtrsim T_\text{D}$.
 Above the Debye temperature $T_\text{D}$, the statistics of phonons are basically classical and quantum corrections can thus be neglected.
 For sufficiently low temperatures $T\ll T_\text{D}$, NEMD cannot predict the correct temperature dependence of the phononic thermal conductance.
 To signal caution, we have hence grayed out NEMD results for $T<T_\text{D}\approx 170$~K in Fig.~\ref{fig:results1}.

 The thermal conductance predicted by MD@$T$-LB increases rather monotonically with $T$ in Fig.~\ref{fig:results1} for the short chains, especially the monomer and dimer, while we typically observe a saturation for longer chain lengths and subsequent weak decay.
 For the monomer and dimer, $\kappa_\text{ph}$ of MD@$T$-LB is larger for $T>100$~K compared to the values predicted with MD@100K-LB.
 This signals a significant dependence of force constants on temperature.
 Indeed, we assign the increase of the thermal conductance for short chain lengths and high temperatures to the thermal expansion of electrode reservoirs.
 Since we use fixed atoms to the left and right side, reservoirs can only expand towards the center of the junctions.
 This decreases the mean spatial distance between the atoms in the central scattering region and thus enhances the phononic thermal conductance.
 For longer chains, starting with the trimer, MD@$T$-LB and MD@100K-LB give very comparable results.
 Indeed the heat conductance predicted by MD@100K-LB overestimates those of MD@$T$-LB, which slightly decays at high enough $T\gtrsim 150$~K. We assign this effect to disordered chains, which form due to the thermal expansion of the electrode reservoirs.
-If we monitor the mean displacement of the chain atoms transverse to the transport direction, the chains are less linear at higher temperature, lowering the overall phononic transmission.
+If we monitor the mean displacement of the chain atoms transverse to the transport direction, the chains are less linear at higher temperature, increasing the scattering and thus lowering the overall phononic transmission.
+In that sense, the temperature affects the properties of the phonon modes and subsequently the phononic transmission as the geometry of the central chains slightly changes.
 The small deviations of a few pW/K between MD@$T$-LB and MD@100K-LB methods show that a temperature-independent description of atomic force constants is generally a good approximation for the studied systems.
 Differences between MD@$T$-LB and MD@100K-LB may be used to learn more about the mechanical and thermal characteristics of a nanostructure.